 Describe the trends in delinquencies, write-offs, and defaults as shown in Table D1.

-Explain the reasons for any negative results such as an increase or unusual spikes in delinquencies, write-offs or loan restructurings that have occurred.
+Explain the reasons for any negative results such as an increase or unusual spikes in delinquencies or write-offs that have occurred.

+Describe the measures the Applicant (or its Controlling Entity) has taken to address delinquencies, including loan restructurings, and write-offs.

 If the Applicant, or its Controlling Entity, is a regulated financial institution, please compare delinquency and default rates with the appropriate peer group.